 15) Fully-executed, signed and dated Institutional Review Board (IRB) approved informed consent document.

 1) APL (M3 subtype of AML) or patients with a t(9:22) cytogenetic translocation.

 2) Hyperleukocytosis (leukocytes >/=25 x 10(9)/L) at study entry.
 These patients may be treated with hydroxyurea according to routine practice, and enroll in the study when the leukocyte count falls below 25 x 10(9)/L.

 3) Patients known to be refractory to platelet or packed red cell transfusions per Institutional Guidelines, or a patient who refuses blood product support.

 4) Prior treatment with ATRA or systemic retinoid for the treatment of hematologic malignancy.

-7) Any one of the following currently or in the previous 6 months: myocardial infarction, congenital long QT syndrome, torsades de pointes or clinically-significant ventricular arrhythmias.
+9) Any clinically significant cardiac disease including one of the following currently or in the previous 6 months: myocardial infarction, unstable cardiac function due to unstable angina or congestive heart failure, congenital long QT syndrome, torsades de pointes or clinically-significant ventricular arrhythmias.

-18) Pregnant females; breastfeeding females; and males and females of childbearing potential not willing to use two highly effective methods of birth control, one being barrier method.
-Intrauterine Devices (IUD) and birth control pills are not barrier methods, but are highly effective especially when combined with a barrier method (e.g. latex condom or a diaphragm or cervical cap) while taking study drug (SY-1425 and azacitidine) and continuing contraception use for at least 90 days after the last dose of study drug.
+22) Pregnant females; breastfeeding females; and males and females of childbearing potential not willing to use two highly effective methods of birth control, one being barrier method.
+Intrauterine Devices (IUD) and birth control pills are not barrier methods, but are highly effective especially when combined with a barrier method (e.g. latex condom or a diaphragm or cervical cap) while taking study drug (SY-1425, azacitidine and daratumumab) and continuing contraception use for at least 90 days after the last dose of study drug.
 Men/women should not donate sperm or ova during this timeframe.
 Non-childbearing potential is defined as menopausal for at least 2 years or documented oophorectomy.